Except possibly for Martians (who at this point are of unknown complexion), having green skin tones signals a technical problem.

 As with all automatic circuitry, however, automatic white balance is based on certain assumptions that may or may not be valid.

 A problem arises if there are strong, dominant colors in the scene or (with some cameras) if different light sources illuminate the camera and subject matter.

-Automatic white balance circuitry will work reasonably well under the proper conditions, and for the typical videographer with simple equipment, this is certainly better than nothing.
+Automatic white balance circuitry will work reasonably well under the proper conditions.
+For the typical videographer with simple equipment this is certainly better than nothing.